Benny Hinn's "Miracle Service" Interrupted By Service of Court Summons

 There is no documented proof that any of Hinn’s thousands of claimed faith healing “miracles” have ever resulted in a single medical cure or that his “prosperity gospel” has ever provided a dime of ROI to any earthly bank account or any heavenly reward in the Afterlife.
 Rather, millions of congregants’ dollars have actually been expended, by Don Price, on legal fees in unsuccessful defenses of multiple lawsuits and numerous court-ordered final judgments … or his own filing of unsuccessful lawsuits.

-Either are arguably just a cost-of-doing-business in support of churning revenues and lavish lifestyles.
-Most recently in the series of litigation, Don Price, with Benny’s “blessings”, is being sued for initiating an alleged campaign of libel and deception by allegedly violating not only state and federal laws, but ICANN regulations as well.
-According to court records, "... the conspirators have created numerous fake websites designed to mislead the faithful public and to defame a social activist, philanthropist and religious leader - Dr.Norman Quintero."
+Either are arguably just the cost-of-doing-business in support of churning revenues and lavish lifestyles.
+Most recently in the latest series of litigation, Don Price, with Benny’s “blessings”, is being sued for initiating an alleged campaign of libel and deception by allegedly violating not only state and federal laws, but ICANN regulations as well.
+According to court records, "... the conspirators have created numerous fake websites designed to mislead the faithful public, their donors and to defame a social activist, philanthropist and religious leader - Dr.Norman Quintero."

 According to the U.S. Department of Education, 'most any high school student is sufficiently tech-savvy to pierce the façade of these websites’ true ownership.
 A judge and jury will eventually determine the intent of incorporating the name of Dr. Norman Quintero into websites owned and created by Don Price and Benny Hinn.